Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Yuma, AZ 85369-9132

-The cost of living is 98.5% of the average in the United States.
 Housing and utilities are the largest factors.
-Recommend contact Information & Referral Relocation Office before deciding to rent or purchase a home in town as utilities and rental costs can exceed BAH.
-(928) 269-2034.
+Recommend contact Information, Referral, and Relocation office before deciding to rent or purchase a home in town as utilities and rental costs can exceed BAH.
+(928) 269-6499.

 MCAS Yuma is a desert town with plenty of sunshine (4,055 hours of sun per year of 4,456 possible).
 Average temperatures range from a low of 41 degrees to a high of 128.
 Since Yuma has ideal weather, snow birds like to visit from October through March to enjoy the sunshine.
 Snow birds are retirees who live up north and want to fly south for warmer weather during the winter months.
 During this timeframe, our population doubles and traffic is slow moving.
 Population of Yuma County (year-round) is 94,361 with an additional 91,000 snow bird population in the winter months.
 During the year, starting in March, Yuma can be over 120 degrees and July through September can heat up when the humidity increases during monsoon season.